-- Monday 5th September 2022 start of the new academic year and your new courses. - The majority of students will settle into their courses quickly and enjoy their learning, confident that they have made the right choice.
-It is important that you give yourself at least three weeks to get used to the new subjects and the different ways of learning. - If you are concerned about your choice/subject during this time it is important that you talk to your teacher in the first instance.
-It may be a case of just understanding how the course is going to progress. - We will ask you to complete a short survey with regards to your courses and how you are progressing in these.
-If after talking to your teachers you still have some concerns it is important that you let us know when completing the survey.
-We will then meet with you to discuss any concerns you may have.
-It may still be possible to make an adjustment to your choices, although this may be limited due to some courses being full. - The last day for any adjustments to the option choices is Friday 21st October 2022 the end of the first half term.
-After this you will have missed too much content to be able to catch up successfully.
+- In September your new courses will start and the majority of students will settle into their new courses quickly and enjoy their learning, confident they have made the right choice. - It is important to give yourself time to get used to your new subjects and the different ways of learning. - All students are expected to continue with their choices for the first four weeks of term.
+If you are concerned about your choices during this time talk to your teacher in the first instance, it may be a case of understanding how the course will progress. - During October parents/carers will be sent a short survey to complete with you with regards to your choices and how you are progressing.
+If after talking to your teacher you still have concerns it is important that you let us know when completing this survey.
+We will then meet with you to discuss your choices and any concerns you have.
+At this stage it may be possible to make an adjustment to your courses but this may be limited as many of the courses will be full. - After the October review it is expected that all students will remain on their courses as after this point you will have missed too much content to be able to change courses and catch up successfully. - Students will not be permitted to withdraw from a subject unless there are exceptional circumstances, such as an ongoing medical issue that has been documented and certified by a doctor or other medical specialist and is known to the school.
+The final decision regarding withdrawal from a subject will be made by the headteacher.

-Choosing your options
+Choosing your Options